It's Showtime (Philippine TV program): Laro Laro Pick

-Each episode compete in four different stages in the game where approximately half the total number of contestants are eliminated at each stage until one contestant remain, though the number of eliminated contestants varies in each game.
+Each episode sees contestants compete in four different stages in the game where approximately half the total number of contestants are eliminated at each stage until one contestant remain, though the number of eliminated contestants varies in each game.
 Regular contestants are given each at the start of the game.
-The last person standing wins the game and will compete in the jackpot round.
+The last contestant left standing after four rounds will advance to the jackpot round.
+If all contestants are eliminated before the final round, a random draw among the eliminated contestants is conducted to determine who advances to the jackpot round.
+In some special episodes, however, this mechanism is replaced by a It’s Showtime host competing on behalf of a regular player, as first implemented in Episode 212 (May 9 episode).